 Try to work things out before your court date

 Reach out to your spouse or the other parent at least once before your court date to see if you can agree.
-If an attorney is involved, reach out to the attorney instead of your spouse.
+If an attorney is involved, reach out to the attorney instead of your spouse or other parent.
 You can do this in person, by phone, or in writing—whatever works best for the two of you.Still reach out to try to reach an agreement.
 If they don't file a response, they may still come to the court date.
 The judge can then decide whether to hear their side.
 If they don't file a response or show up at the hearing, the judge will make a decision based just on what you filed.

 If you agree, write out your agreement

 If you are able to agree, write it down, sign it, and submit it to the court.

 Sometimes things change, you get new information, or you want to add more to the paperwork you already filed.

 If you have new information or a document that you want the judge to consider at your court date, file it and have a copy of it served on the other side.